 Online Auction Addiction We may have begun to develop an internet shopping addiction.
 Online auctions are a helpful platform to buy, sell and trade almost anything.
 They can be convenient, fun and rewarding. relationships and friendships can be developed between buyers and sellers.
 Using online auctions can be a way of relieving our stress.
 They can appeal to our competitive side, we can feel powerful, and when we "win", we may desire more and more.
 Like an addict, we can get a thrill or "rush" from the chase, hunt, countdown, winning the prize and sense of bargain.
 Immersed into our auction addiction we may want to repeat our online auctioneering over and over again.
 We may have developed an online auction compulsion, dismissing the consequences of our actions.
 We may be in trouble with our online auction habit when we seem unable to control our desire and feelings, when the time we spend increases in order to build up our level of excitement, when we become preoccupied by our online auction addiction.

 Our Main Problem May Not Be Shopping, Buying We may value things rather than experiences.
-The counselling for compulsive shopping can explore further what shopping means for us - our personal story behind it, our underlying reasons, alongside how we can begin to reclaim the whole of our life.
+The counselling for compulsive shopping can explore further what shopping means for us - our personal story behind it, our underlying reasons, alongside how we can begin to reclaim the whole of our life, not be so addicted to consumerism (which for some of us can be a defence against envy, shame).

 Addiction Counselling Questions Regarding Shopping Addiction, Compulsive Spending Addiction, Compulsive Buying, Shopaholism Or Oniomania You may have some questions about shopaholics, shop addiction, buying addiction or spending addiction, e.g.: